-- The X-Files had "Millenium" as its New Year's episode.
+- The X-Files had "Millennium" as its New Year's episode.
 As suggested by the name, it aired in 1999 and is about superstition surrounding the new millenium.
-Perhaps surprisingly, it doesn't have to do with Y2K.
-It does have to do with religious fanatics using zombies to bring about the end of the world.
+Perhaps surprisingly, it doesn't have to do with Y2K.note It does have to do with religious fanatics using zombies to bring about the end of the world.
 In true X-Files style.
-"Millenium" pulls double duty as not only an X-Files episode, but the series finale to Millenium, another Chris Carter show.
+"Millennium" pulls double duty as not only an X-Files episode, but the series finale to Millennium, another Chris Carter show.
 It also marks the first kiss between Mulder and Scully, just as the clock strikes midnight.

 - Each season of Babylon 5 lined up with a calendar year in the show's universe, but only the first season finale had the New Year's celebration as a backdrop.
 This being one of the show's famous Wham Episodes, by the time the ball dropped, quite a few major changes had happened.

 - A New Year's episode is the most obligatory thing the fireworks industry-based reality series Pyros could do; an episode splits the GFA crews between Quebec City and Rio de Janeiro for their respective New Year's Eve celebrations.

 - Revenge: The flashback episode "Legacy" in season 1, all about how Emily/Amanda first got started on her revenge scheme, is set on New Year's Eve 2002.